The “Sonntagsfrage” is a german survey where people answer the crucial question:

 In this Post the historical results of the Sonntagsfrage are used as input for a machine learning algorithm to produce a forecast for upcoming Sunday.
 Hence creating an AI which predicts the answers to the next Sonntagsfrage and thus gives an indication of the political climate in germany right now.

 The results for next Sunday can be seen in the following Dashboard.
 Predictions can be viewed per used model or the average over all models can be displayed.
+Hint: Change the view from “mobile” to Desktop View” with the second icon from the right at the bottom of the dashboard.

 Check out my Medium Posts, where I explain how I used Google and Azure Cloud services to set this whole thing up.